Program of Study

 The University of Washington is a research-intensive institution, regularly ranking first overall among public universities in externally funded research programs.

 The UW is located in a residential section of Seattle near downtown.
-It is bordered by two lakes and is one of the largest and most scenic single-campus institutions of higher education in the country.
-Photographic tours of the UW campus are provided at Campus Tours:
+It is bordered by 2 lakes and is one of the largest and most scenic single-campus institutions of higher education in the country.
+For more information: http://www.washington.edu/discover/

 Fred Hutchinson Cancer Research Center

-Fred Hutchinson Cancer Research Center's world renowned research laboratories are located close by Lake Union and near downtown Seattle.
-A shuttle service provides free and convenient access between UW and FHCRC daily.
+Fred Hutchinson Cancer Research Center's world-renowned research laboratories are located close by Lake Union and near downtown Seattle.
+A shuttle service provides free and convenient access between UW and Fred Hutch daily.

-Eleven departments at the UW and five divisions at the FHCRC participate in the MCB program.
+Eleven departments at the UW and 5 divisions at Fred Hutch participate in the MCB program.

 Program Goals and Philosophy